David J. Lockwood: Honours

 Lockwood has garnered significant recognition for his work, including the Canadian Association of Physicists' (CAP) Brockhouse Medal and the Royal Society of Canada's Tory Medal, each awarded in 2005.

 In 2010 the Electrochemical Society granted him the Centennial Outstanding Achievement Award, and in 2011 he received the Lifetime Achievement Award of the Canadian Semiconductor Science and Technology Conference "in recognition of over 40 years of outstanding contributions to the generation and dissemination of knowledge related to materials science as revealed by optical spectroscopy".

 A symposium in honour of David Lockwood was held at the 2012 Pacific Rim Meeting on Electrochemical and Solid State Science (PRIME 2012).
 In February 2013, Lockwood was granted the Queen Elizabeth II Diamond Jubilee Medal, which recognised significant achievements by Canadians in honour of the Queen's Jubilee.
 Also in 2013, Lockwood was awarded the CAP Medal for Lifetime Achievement in Physics, the highest honour that a Canadian physicist can receive.
 In February 2015, Lockwood was made a Fellow of the Institute of Physics of the UK.

 Lockwood was the 2019 recipient of the Gordon E. Moore Medal for Outstanding Achievement in Solid State Science and Technology.
 Lockwood was recognised for outstanding original contributions to the elucidation of the role of quantum-confinement effects in the optical and electrochemical properties of semiconductor nanostructures with applications in optoelectronics and photonics.

 In 2022, Lockwood received an Honorable Mention in the IUPAP 100 Photo Contest under the category "At a Glance".
 In the photograph, Lockwood is seen aligning a laser beam from an argon ion laser for a Raman scattering experiment.
 The photo was also displayed outside UNESCO headquarters in Paris, and on the cover of the UNESCO publication commemorating the International Year of Basic Sciences.

+In recognition of his extensive publication record in materials science, Lockwood ranked 99th in Canada in Research.com's 2023 Ranking of Best Scientists in this field, based on a D-index (Discipline H-index) metric.